yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 ![msassign](images/msassign.png)

 # Recalibration
-The next step is recalibration, for which we will use three consecutive functions, RecalList, FindRecalSeries and Recal.
+The next step is recalibration, which ensures that we will have an accurate mass list prior to formula assignment and any systemic bias is removed.
+In MFAssignR, recalibration was adapted from {% cite Savory2011 %} and {% cite Kozhinov2013 %}.

+There are three consecutive functions, RecalList, FindRecalSeries and Recal, which we will use.

 ## RecalList